jwkriewallLW/dotnet-Mongo-AppInsights/README.md

 --LOGGING--
 Logs will be automatically generated from the current code - find all instances in the Playlist Controller.cs file.
 An example of a logging message would be _logger.LogInformation($"This is a sample log");
 In PlaylistController.cs, the ILogger is passed through the PlaylistController Constructor.
 Then, _logger can be used in the code anywhere in the Constructor.
 Explore the different messages that will be applied when a CRUD operation is run.
-These messages will show in App Insights!
+These messages will show in App Insights as traces.
+I am currently experimenting with how to register Information messages and lower into AI as currently it only shows warnings and above.